 Turkey Meatball Soup

 - 1 cup uncooked farro, preferably pearled or quick-cooking

 - 4 cups cold water

 - Olive oil, for the baking sheet

-- 1 pound (500 grams) ground turkey (preferably a mix of white and dark meat)
+- 1 pound ground turkey, (preferably a mix of white and dark meat)

 - 3 tablespoons freshly grated Parmesan cheese

 - 2 tablespoons fresh flat-leaf parsley, finely chopped